How Does Marine Air Conditioning Work?

 Once the coolant is compressed back into a (hot) high pressure liquid, it goes to the condenser coils (which would be the outdoor component in home air conditioning units) to dump heat.

 The compression takes a lot of energy, which is why most systems use ~30 amp shore power or require alternator upgrades.
-Some battery-powered marine AC units have battery banks of Lithium batteries to provide hours or even days of whisper quiet climate control.
+Some battery-powered marine AC (like 12v marine ac) units have battery banks of Lithium Ion or AGM batteries to provide hours or even days of whisper quiet climate control.

 In other words, the marine A/C unit brings in cool water from the sea and heats it with the energy from the compression process before returning it to the sea.
 The cooler the water, the more efficient the cooling process.
 So, if you are in a warmer water, like a shallow bay, your efficiency will be less than in deep, cool ocean water.